Abu Sa'id Abu'l-Khayr: Biography

-He then moved and lived in the city of Nishapur, and subsequently moved back to Meyhaneh after a few years.
+He then moved and lived in the city of Nishapur, and subsequently moved back to Miana after a few years.
 Abū-Sa'īd's formal education included Islamic scholarship and Arabic literature that he continued until the age 23 when he left them for Sufism.

 He also traveled to and spent time in small towns around the same province visiting other Sufis or his teachers.

 He studied jurisprudence and hadith for many years in Marv and Sarakhs until, in an important event in his life, he abandoned his studies and joined the circle of Sufis and turned to the valley of mysticism.
 After receiving the method of Sufism from Sheikh Abolfazl Sarakhsi and Abul-Abbas Qassab Amoli, Sheikh Abu Said returned to his original country and practiced austerity for seven years and went to Nishabur at the age of 40.

 Mysticism

 His mysticism is a typical example of the Khorasani school of Sufism.
 He extracted the essence of the teachings of the past Sufis of this school (and to some extent other schools as well) and expressed them in a simpler, and in a sense deeper, form without the use of philosophy.

 He held a special reverence for earlier Sufis, especially Bayazid Bastami and Hallaj.

 Moreover, in Asrar al-Tawhid, Tazkiratul Awliyā and Noorul Uloom it has been written that Abū-Sa'īd went for the visit of Shaikh Abul Hassan Kharaqani and got deeply influenced by his personality and state.

 His system is based on a few themes that appear frequently in his words, generally in the form of simple emotional poems.

 The main focus of his teachings is liberation from “I”, which he considered the one and only cause of separation from God and to which he attributed all personal and social misfortunes.
 His biography mentions that he would never call himself "I" or "we" but “they” instead.
 This idea of selflessness appears as Fotovvat (a concept very near to chivalry) in his ethical teachings and as Malaamat, a kind of selflessness before the Beloved which he considers a sign of perfect love in his strictly mystical teachings.

 Both of these concepts in a certain sense are spiritual forms of warrior ethics.
 Despite their simplicity he believed that the full application of these teachings to one's life requires both divine grace and the guidance of an experienced Sufi, and is impossible through personal efforts alone.
 His picture as portrayed in various Sufi writings is a particularly joyful one of continuous ecstasy.
 Other famous Sufis made frequent references to him, a notable example being the Persian Sufi poet Farid al-Din Attar, who mentions Abū-Sa'īd as his spiritual guide.
 Many miracles are attributed to him in Sufi writings.